traitecoevo/plant/doc/EBT.md

 ## Invasion fitness

-Let us now consider how we might estimate the fitness of a rare individual with trats $x^\prime$ growing in the environment of a resident community with traits $x$.
+Let us now consider how we can estimate the fitness of a rare individual with trats $x^\prime$ growing in the environment of a resident community with traits $x$.
 We will focus on the phenotypic components of fitness -- i.e. the consequences of a given set of traits for growth, fecundity and mortality -- only, taking into account the non-linear effects of competition on individual success, but ignoring the underlying genetic basis for the trait determination.
-We also adhere to the standard conventions in such analyses by assuming that the resident population in large enough that a rare mutant has a negligible effect on the environment where it is growing.
+We also adhere to the standard conventions in such analyses in assuming that the mutant is sufficiently rare to have a negligible effect on the environment where it is growing.

 Invasion fitness is most correctly defined as the long-term per capita growth rate of a rare mutant population growing in the environment determined by the resident strategy (Metz et al. 1992).
 Calculating per-capita growth rates, however, can be particularly challenging in a structured metapopulation model (Gyllenberg \& Metz 2001; Metz \& Gyllenberg 2001).
-As an alternative measure of fitness, we can use the basic reproduction ratio, which gives the expected number of new dispersers arising from a single dispersal event, Evolutionary inferences made using the basic reproduction ratio will be similar to those made using per-capita growth rates for metapopulations at demographic equilibrium (Gyllenberg \& Metz 2001; Metz \& Gyllenberg 2001).
+As an alternative measure of fitness, we can use the basic reproduction ratio, which gives the expected number of new dispersers arising from a single dispersal event.
+Evolutionary inferences made using the basic reproduction ratio will be similar to those made using per-capita growth rates for metapopulations at demographic equilibrium (Gyllenberg \& Metz 2001; Metz \& Gyllenberg 2001).

 Let $R\left(x^\prime,x\right)$ be the basic reproduction ratio of individuals with traits $x^\prime$ growing in the competitive environment of the resident traits $x$.
 Recalling that patches of age $a$ have density $p(a)$ in the landscape, it follows that any seed of $x^\prime$ has probability $p(a)$ of landing in a patch age $a$.
 The basic reproduction ratio for individuals with traits $x^\prime$ is then:
 \begin{equation} \label{eq:InvFit}